If you live in an old or just plain cold home, you’re probably wincing at the thought of your electricity bills this winter. I feel ya.

 Then you measure and cut the film to fit the window (with around 50mm or 2 inches extra) and press it onto the double-sided tape.

 The final step is going over the film with a hairdryer to remove any bunching or wrinkles.
-We found that this step made the film very taut.

-I’ll admit I was sceptical that plastic film would actually work, but after reading Duck Window kit reviews online, I figured it was worth the punt.
+I’ll admit I was sceptical that plastic film would work, but after reading Duck Window kit reviews online, I figured it was worth the punt.

-Can you believe that?
-Drier and warmer bedrooms, for under $40.
+Drier and warmer bedrooms for under $40.

-Note: you do need to reinstall the window insulator kit each year as the plastic becomes saggy and ineffective.
+Note: You do need to reinstall the window insulator kit each year as the plastic becomes saggy and ineffective.

-Interestingly, we’ve since had a quote for retro-fitted double-glazing, and it came to over $9000, so spending $40 and a couple of hours each winter is a huge money saver.
+Interestingly, we’ve since had a quote for retrofitted double glazing, and it came to over $ 9,000, so spending $40 and a couple of hours each winter is a huge money saver.

 2. Add Insulation